mlc-mlapis/docs/src/documentation/zerops-logs/runtime-logs.md

-# Runtime logs
+# Runtime Logs

-Each container your [service](/documentation/overview/projects-and-services-structure.html#service) is running on gets their own runtime log, you can view each inside **Runtime log** tab of your service detail.
+Each container your [service](/documentation/overview/projects-and-services-structure.html#service) is running on gets its own runtime log.
+You can view each one inside the **Runtime log** tab of your service detail.

 <br/>